Prerequisites

 Create a Flask Application

 Before you deploy your Flask app, it’s a good idea to make sure everything runs smoothly on your local machine.
-Let’s walk through how to set up and test the simple Flask application step by step.Create project folder
+Let’s walk through how to set up and test the simple Flask application step by step.Create and activate Virtual Environment(Optional but recommended)

 - For Windows: